Data-Advantage/vibestack/example/launchweek-ai/product-requirements-mvp.md

 - **Completion Rate**: 40%+ of users who begin day 1 complete all 5 days
 - **Deployment Rate**: 30%+ of users who complete the framework successfully launch
 - **Time Efficiency**: 80%+ of users report significant time savings vs. alternative methods
+- **PRD Creation Rate**: 70%+ of free tier users create at least one product requirements document
 - **Conversion Rate**: 10-15% of users purchase additional credits after using their free credit
 - **Credit Pack Distribution**: 70% of purchases are 3-packs, 30% are 10-packs
 - **Credit Utilization**: 80%+ of purchased credits are utilized within 180 days